Résumé of David B. Lamkins

 Senior Member of Technical Staff

-Developed and maintained expert systems used for telecommunications fraud detection.
+Developed and maintained knowledge-based systems used for telecommunications fraud detection.

 Network Associates / Network General (September 1994 to March 1998)